yogensia/YogMinify/README.md

 YogMinify is inspired by [FileOptimizer](https://sourceforge.net/projects/nikkhokkho/) (written by Javier Gutiérrez Chamorro).
 Most minifiers and arguments are based on those found in FileOptimizer.

-Thanks to [Rafaël De Jongh](https://www.rafaeldejongh.com/) & [Saghen](https://github.com/Saghen) for beta testing and feedback.
+Thanks to [Rafaël De Jongh](https://www.rafaeldejongh.com/) for beta testing and feedback.

 Thanks to the creators of all the minifier libraries.
-Without their hard work this tools would not exist:
+Without their hard work this tool would not exist:

 - **AdvanceCOMP PNG** by Andrea Mazzoleni, Filipe Estima (GNU GPL v3).
 - **APNG Optimizer** by Max Stepin (zlib).